 Flat Tuition Rate = $229

-A reduced tuition rate of $149 is available for students who are employed by the following entities: Non-profit organization, government, education, etc. If you are unsure of whether or not you qualify for the reduced rate, please send an email to email@example.com
+A reduced tuition rate of $149 is available for students who are employed by the following entities: Non-profit organization, government, education, etc. Proof and/or documentation may be required.
+If you are unsure of whether or not you qualify for the reduced rate, please send an email to firstname.lastname@example.org

 The Transitioning to ArcGIS Pro Workshop will be held at the either the UNH Manchester Campus or the UNH Cooperative Extension Sea Grant Office.
 Please note the specific location in the section enrollment bar to the right.